 Please note, if approved, the change will be implemented on the first of the month following the approved request.
 Credit split changes cannot be made retroactively so it is important that Principal Investigators anticipate changes that would prompt a credit split and seek approval as soon as possible.

-Should you require to change the credit split for a fund, please complete the credit split change form, which is located here under Documents.
+Should you require to change the credit split for a fund, please complete the credit split change form, which is located here under Research Accounting Services Forms.

 Summer salary effort can be budgeted on a research grant for nine month appointed faculty if: